DevKansara97/Dynamo-Lite-Distributed-Systems/README.md

 A distributed key-value store built from scratch in Java, inspired by Amazon's Dynamo paper.
 No frameworks, no build tools — raw TCP sockets, custom consistent hashing, and quorum replication across a real multi-node cluster.

-> Built as part of a distributed systems study at Ahmedabad University.

 ---

 ## The idea